 Also of interest is that Beverly has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Beverly is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Beverly is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Beverly in 2010 was $40,189, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $160,756 for a family of four.
 However, Beverly contains both very wealthy and poor people as well.

 The people who call Beverly home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Beverly residents report their race to be White, followed by Asian.
 Important ancestries of people in Beverly include Italian, English, French , and German.